Just going here through the stacks looking for something interesting to me.

 I said, what's the autumnal blast?

-Lo and behold, second week in August.
+Lo and behold, second week in August, here came the autumnal blast.

-I bought his coffee every day after after that.
+I bought his coffee every day after that because he was right.

 Every August in New York, I wait for the autumnal blast.

-Science projects went awry yesterday with Petri dishes sprouting bacteria that were supposed to grow only incubators.
+Science projects went awry yesterday with Petri dishes sprouting bacteria that were supposed to grow only in incubators.

 Teachers assigned the essay topic, why we should have air conditioning.